LearnToProgramRoanoke/Learn-Python/Using-Adventurelib/README.md

 Full documentation of Adventurelib is [here](https://adventurelib.readthedocs.io/).

 This library contains classes that can be used to create objects in the game such as rooms and items to be placed into the player's inventory.
+Using the Adventurelib library is an introduction to Object-Oriented Programming (OOP) concepts.

 **New Concepts:**